Limited series (comics)

-In the field of comic books, a limited series is a comics series with a predetermined number of issues.
+In the field of comic books, and particularly in the United States, a limited series is a comics series with a predetermined number of issues.
 A limited series differs from an ongoing series in that the number of issues is finite and determined before production, and it differs from a one shot in that it is composed of multiple issues.
 The term is often used interchangeably with miniseries (mini-series) and maxiseries (maxi-series), usually depending on the length and number of issues.
 In Dark Horse Comics' definition of a limited series, "this term primarily applies to a connected series of individual comic books.
 A limited series refers to a comic book series with a clear beginning, middle and end".
 Dark Horse Comics and DC Comics refer to limited series of two to eleven issues as miniseries and series of twelve issues or more as maxiseries, but other publishers alternate terms.

 Characteristics

 A limited series can "vary widely in length, but often run from three to ten issues.
 They can usually be distinguished from ongoing series by having both the current issue number and total issue number on the cover and/or in the indicia".
 The limited series has a single story to tell.
 It follows the standard plot set-up of beginning, middle and end.
 Usually, all plot points are covered by the end of the series.
 There have been limited series done in an anthology format, but only a few of these have been produced.

 Limited series are often done by a single creative team, but in cases where there are changes, it is usually the writer who remains constant throughout the run, while the artist(s) may change.
 The number of issues is usually determined by some combination of the writer's plotting and editorial mandate.